Solvita® for Soil CO2 Respiration

 Carbon dioxide is naturally released from soils due to microbial processes.
 At the same time carbon is being absorbed in soils by the humification process.
 The relationship of these two factors is an important indicator of soil fertility.
 Declining rates of CO2 respiration are associated with destructive soil practices that are not maintaining the humus content of the soil, and as microbes have less and less food, their mass declines, the overall CO2 rate declines, and many soil qualities deteriorate.

 Being able to evaluate the turnover of organic matter via CO2 respiration is important for a number of reasons.
 The rate of CO2 release is generally regarded as an indicator of soil health and is favorably improved with practices that include cover cropping.
 The rate of carbon exchange may be used to estimate potential release of nutrients, such as nitrogen and phosphorus, that are constituents of humus.
-CO2 release also forms the basis for a new agricultural soil test, called the USDA Soil Health Nutrient Tool.
+CO2 release also forms the basis for a new agricultural soil test, called the USDA Soil Health Nutrient Tool, as outlined below.

 CO2-BURST- STANDARD LAB PROTOCOL